-- 10. Knock out drain seal plate from access door.
-Secure plate to cabinet front flange with screw provided. - 11.
-Flip access door and replace it on the unit. - 12.
+- 10. Flip access door and replace it on the unit. - 11.
 Set unit so that it is sloped 1/4" toward the drain pan end of the unit.
-Connect return and supply air plenums as required using sheet metal screws. - 13.
+Connect return and supply air plenums as required using sheet metal screws. - 12.
 If suspending the unit, it must be supported along the entire length of the cabinet.
 If using chain or strap, use a piece of angle iron or sheet metal attached to the unit (either above or below) so that the full length of the cabinet is supported.
-Use securing screws no longer than 1/2" to avoid damage to coil or filter, as illustrated in Figure 3.
-Connect return and supply air plenums as required using sheet metal screws.
+Use securing screws no longer than 1/2" to avoid damage to coil or filter, as illustrated in Figure 12.
+Connect return and supply air plenums as required using sheet metal screws